-Prospective investors should assume that the UK government would not provide extraordinary public financial support, or if it did, only as a last resort after the bailin tool or other resolution tools have been utilised Provided that certain conditions are satisfied, the UK government may provide extraordinary public financial support in relation to a failing UK financial institution by providing capital to such financial institution in exchange for Common Equity Tier 1 instruments, Additional Tier 1 instruments or Additional Tier 2 instruments, or by taking such financial institution into temporary public ownership (i.e. nationalisation).
-However, prospective purchasers of Notes issued by the Issuer should assume that any such additional financial stabilisation tool(s) would only be used (if at all) as a last resort after having assessed and exploited the other resolution tools (e.g. the bail-in tool, as described above) to the maximum extent practicable.
+Prospective investors should assume that the UK government would not provide extraordinary public financial support, or if it did, only as a last resort after the bail-in tool or other resolution tools have been utilised

+Provided that certain conditions are satisfied, the UK government may provide extraordinary public financial support in relation to a failing UK financial institution by providing capital to such financial institution in exchange for Common Equity Tier 1 instruments, Additional Tier 1 instruments or Additional Tier 2 instruments, or by taking such financial institution into temporary public ownership (i.e. nationalisation).
+However, prospective purchasers of securities issued by the Issuer (including unsecured notes, warrants and certificates) should assume that any such additional financial stabilisation tool(s) would only be used (if at all) as a last resort after having assessed and exploited the other resolution tools (e.g. the bail-in tool, as described above) to the maximum extent practicable.